 This instrumental class is for any students interested in learning a wind or percussion instrument or for students intending to major in music education.
 Students may choose to focus on the flute, clarinet, saxophone, trumpet, french horn, trombone, baritone, tuba, and percussion.
 The focus will be reading basic music notation, building individual technique, developing ensemble skills such as tuning and listening, and performing individually and with others.
 This is the perfect course for a student who previously played an instrument and wants to return or a band student who wants to learn a double or new instrument.
 Students planning on majoring in Music Education or Performance are also encouraged to take this course.
-No previous experience is required.
+No previous experience required.
+Students will be required to rent or bring their own instruments.
+Some school-owned equipment may be available as well.